 Overall, Apple has also made some smart changes with the iMac 27-inch (2020), especially to the webcam and microphones, which will really benefit people working from home – and in this current climate, that’s a very wise (and welcome) move.

-Many people who are now working from home may find they need a new, powerful PC, and an all-in-one is a great choice, as they are easy to set up and don’t take up much space.
-The new iMac looks like it could be one of the best all-in-ones for home workers because of its svelte design and powerful innards.
+Many people who are now working from home may find they need a powerful PC, and an all-in-one is a great choice, as they are easy to set up and don’t take up much space.
+This iMac looks like it could be one of the best all-in-ones for home workers because of its svelte design and powerful innards.

 Price and availability